Pamela A. Patton

 National Endowment for the Humanities, Summer Stipend, 2006.

 National Endowment for the Humanities Summer Institute, “Representations of the ‘Other’: The Jew in Medieval Christendom.”
 Oxford Center for Hebrew and Jewish Studies (Oxford University).
-Participant, 2003.
+Grant recipient/participant, 2003.